silvercircle/silvercircle.github.io/_posts/got/2017-09-13-what-we-know-about-got-season-8.md

 {% include defs.md %}

 <div class="note blue" markdown="1">
-<h3 class="alert">Update</h3>
+<h3 class="alert">Update (October 7th, 2017)</h3>

-It has become pretty clear that season 8 won't premiere before 2019.
-Several sources, including some actors and others close to the production team have confirmed that filming of the final season will take longer than usual, possibly into late summer 2018, mainly quoting two reasons:
+It has now become fairly certain, that season 8 won't premiere before 2019.
+Several sources, including some actors and others close to the production team have confirmed that filming of the final season will take longer than usual, possibly into late summer 2018, mainly quoting two
+reasons:

 * The episodes will be longer, rumors have it, all 6 episodes will be of feature film length, which means at least 80 minutes each.